liquid-collective/liquid-collective-protocol/natspec/state/river/LastOracleRoundId.md

 > Last Oracle Round Id Storage

-Utility to manage the Last Oracle Round Id in storage
+Utility to manage the Last Oracle Round Id in storageThis state variable is deprecated and was kept due to migration logic needs